dominikmuellr/trudido/README.md

          height="60"></a>
 </p>

+## Official Sources
-### Only the links above are the only trusted sources of Trudido.
-Everything else is not related to me.
+The links above are the only trusted sources of Trudido.
+Any other websites or listings are not affiliated with me or this project.

 ## ✨ Features